Robust, randomized preconditioning for kernel ridge regression: Algorithms and best practices

 \subsubsection{Empirical performance}

-\Cref{fig:exact-performance} shows \RPCholesky's performance across 21 regression and classification KRR problems, summarized in \Cref{tab:datasets} of \Cref{sec:data}.
-To make the figure, we first randomly subsample $N = 1.5 \times 10^4$ data points for each problem.
-We standardize the features (subtract the mean, divide by the standard deviation) and measure similarity with the squared exponential kernel
+Here we test the empirical performance of \RPCholesky and four other preconditioners across 20 regression and classification problems described in \Cref{tab:datasets} of \Cref{sec:data}.
+For each problem, we randomly subsample $N = 1.5 \times 10^4$ data points.
+We standardize the features (subtract the mean, divide by the standard deviation) and measure similarity using the squared exponential kernel

-We then formulate the KRR problem~\eqref{eq:exact_eqn} with a regularization parameter $\mu/N = 10^{-7}$ and choose the rank $r$ of the preconditioner to be either $r = 500$ (left panel) or $r = 1000$ (right panel).
-Our choice of parameters is typical for full-data KRR problems \cite{avron2017faster,FTU21}, and we apply the same parameters uniformly over the 21 regression and classification problems without any additional tuning.
-The small value of $\mu$ makes many of these problems highly ill-conditioned.